-Shuran Huang 黃舒然 (she/her) is a Cantonese photojournalist based in Washington, D.C.
+Shuran Huang 黃舒然 (she/her) is a Cantonese photographer based in Washington, D.C.
 Through moments of intimacy, her work focuses on politics, immigration, human rights, diaspora experiences, and interactions in between.
 She speaks fluent English,...

 Freweyni Asress, an activist who writes a 5-day diary to give readers a look into her sustainable lifestyle, sits for a portrait in her house in Washington, DC on July 25, 2021.
 As a Black woman, she voices an important perspective about inclusivity within the sustainability movement.